 Business Director; Co-Founder; Choreographer

 Allie (Schiavone) Batey grew up studying dance, performing and choreographing throughout the Toledo area.
 She took classes in Tap, Jazz and Ballet and eventually joined a competitive dance team that trained together and performed numbers in Contemporary, Kickline, Pom and Jazz for adjudication.
-Throughut High School and College she fequently choreographed for musicals, cheerleading squads, and dance teams.
+Throughout High School and College she frequently choreographed for musicals, cheerleading squads, and dance teams.
 While enrolled in nursing school, she began teaching ages 5-18 years old at Mini Motions Dance Center.
 She implemented a new class structure for the intermediate and advanced Tap, Jazz and Lyrical students.
 She grew her arts family of whom she is still working with.
 She really enjoys teaching lyrical pieces that help students explore their emotions and feelings through movement.
 Her philosophy regarding movement is simple… "Just be.
 Be within yourself at that moment in time.
 Feel what you are feeling that day, in that moment and present it to the universe.
 I try to connect each movement with my purpose of the day/ hour/moment."

 She has found that her profession as a nurse has allowed her the opportunity to present dance/movement as an additional platform for the health and wellness of her patients.
-Over the years she has enojoyed teaching at many different places including Jazzercie and Aegela's Studio for Middle Eastern Dance.
-She love's learning new genres of dance and enjoys taking class from her fellow company members.
+Over the years she has enjoyed teaching at many different places including Jazzercise and Aegela's Studio for Middle Eastern Dance.
+She loves learning new genres of dance and enjoys taking class from her fellow company members.
 She is able to present her years of aerobics knowledge, with her many years of nursing experience, her 17 plus years of dance-teaching and choreographing experience, with years of yoga practice, and thirty plus years of dance performance; with confidence, strength, and pride.

 "My hopes for this company are to share dance as a platform for wellness, change, love, and acceptance.
 I want T.H.E. to connect dancers and like-minded individuals to share this conversation of movement and all art forms for a larger purpose."